thehyve/transmart-core/README.md

 can be found on the tranSMART Foundation website, and the tranSMART Foundation's development repositories can be found at <https://github.com/transmart/>.

 All the instructions on how to install, build and run a private instance of tranSMART, get set up for developing or upgrade to the latest version of tranSMART from an older version are available [in the documentation.](https://USERNAME.github.io/transmart-core/.)
-For details on contributing code changes via pull requests, [see the Contributing document.](CONTRIBUTING.md)
+For details on contributing code changes via pull requests, [see the Contributing document.](CONTRIBUTING.md).

+For deployment using Docker, see [*Docker Deployment README*]{https://github.com/thehyve/transmart-core/blob/dev/docker/README.md}.

 ## Overview